kartik-v/yii2-field-range/README.md

 the attributes joined together like a single field with a bootstrap addon separating the two.
 In addition, it enables you to display the field validation error messages as one single block instead of separate validation errors for two fields.

+> NOTE: The FieldRange validation routine displays only the first error encountered in validation of either of the attributes.

+The key features supported by this widget extension are:

+- display the two range fields as a single grouped block using Bootstrap 3 addons
+- tweak yii active form validation to display validation errors as one single block instead of separate error blocks under each field.
+This allows you to style your field range inputs better for various form layouts.
+No more misalignment of adjacent fields due to yii validation error messages.
+- ability to use any input from yii\helpers or any widget class for rendering the from and to fields.
+- default support for all widgets under `\kartik\widgets`.
+Special support for `\kartik\widgets\DatePicker` to render date ranges.
+- ability to use the kartik\datecontrol\DateControl widget which in turn can use any Date or Time widgets.

 > NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the [composer.json](https://github.com/kartik-v/yii2-field-range/blob/master/composer.json) for this extension's requirements and dependencies.